Price action trading strategies

 In trending market conditions, the pin bar usually indicates a reversal or opposite trend, and the pin bar is often called pin bar reversal.
 Here are some pin reversal bars where one of them fails or is a false signal:

 The Supporting Factors price action trading strategies

-To avoid the possibility of errors as in the picture above, it is necessary to support factors that confirm the trading signal of the price action.
+To avoid the possibility of mistake as in the picture above, it is necessary to support factors that confirm the trading signal of the price action trading forex.